Luk-kar/Show_Similar_Images/README.md

 ## Getting Started 💡

-Run `python Find_similar_images` command line in the directory where the folder exists
+Run `python Show_Similar_Images` command line in the directory where the folder exists

 To run only the UI version you don't have to provide any arguments, just press "Enter"